tudelft3d/website/projects/chek/index.md

 - - -

 ## Our role in the project
-Besides being the coordinator, the 3D Geoinformation research group is responsible for the development of:
+Besides being the coordinator, the 3D Geoinformation research group is (co-)responsible for the development of:
 - validators for BIM (IFC) and 3D GIS data (CityJSON/CityGML).
 - a georeferencer for BIM data.
 - a BIM to Geo converter.